Pat-Vdv/Aude/doc/code.md

 This defines the module `AudeGUI.WordExecution`, used to animate the execution of a word.

-### js/gui/gui-question.js
+### ts/gui/gui-question-list.ts

-Handles the experimental question list, organized by chapters.
+Handles the experimental question list (or training exercises), organized by chapters.

 [Back to the index](index.md)